Parseller station

 Parseller is an underground station on the M8 line of the Istanbul Metro.
-It is located on Kesikkaya Street in the Parseller neighbourhood of Ümraniye.
+It is located under Kesikkaya Street in the Parseller neighborhood of Ümraniye.
 It was opened on 6 January 2023, and is the northern terminus of the line.

 North of the station is the Metro Istanbul Behiç Erkin Campus, which was built to be the common operation and warehouse center of the M5, M8 and M12 lines, and the depots of the M5 and M8 lines.